Defending Those Who Have Been Charged With A DUI in Kansas

 Advanced Roadside Impaired Driving Enforcement Practitioner

 If you are facing a Kansas DUI charge, Stolte Law, LLC may be able to help.
-Attorney Adam D. Stolte has an extensive track record of fighting DUI cases in court, even arguing before the Kansas Court of Appeals.
-To discuss your case with an experienced attorney, contact Stolte Law, LLC today.
+Attorney Adam D. Stolte has an extensive track record of fighting DUI cases in court, even arguing before the KS Court of Appeals.
+To discuss your case with an experienced Overland Park DUI attorney, contact Stolte Law, LLC today.

 Generally speaking, Kansas law outlaws driving while intoxicated by drugs or alcohol.
 But the Kansas statute is more specific than that.
 There are five different circumstances that rise to the level of DUI when driving in Kansas: